MicrosoftDocs/memdocs/sccm/core/get-started/capabilities-in-technical-preview-1709.md

 2. On the Home tab, in the Manage group, choose **Configure co-management** to open the Co-management Onboarding Wizard.
 3. On the Subscription page, click **Sign In** and sign in to your Intune tenant, and then click **Next**.
 4. On the Staging page, configure the following settings and then click **Next**:
     - **Pilot group**: The pilot group contains one or more collections that you select.
-You will use this group as part of your phased rollout of co-management.
+Use this group as part of your phased rollout of co-management.
 You can start with a small test collection, and then add more collections to the pilot group as you roll out co-management to more users and devices.
 You can change the collections in the pilot group at any time from the co-management properties.
     - **Production**: When you select this setting, all supported Windows 10 devices are enabled for co-management.
 Configure the **Exclusion group** with one or more collections.
 Devices that are members of any of the collections in this group are excluded from using co-management.
 5. On the Enablement page, choose either **Pilot** or **All** (depending on the settings you configured on the Staging page) to enable Automatic enrollment in Intune, and then click **Next**.
 When you choose **Pilot**, only the Configuration manager clients that are members of the Pilot group are automatically enrolled in Intune.
 This allows you to enable co-management on a subset of clients to initially test co-management, and rollout co-management using a phased approach.
 6. On the Workloads page, choose whether to switch Configuration Manager workloads to be managed by Intune, and then click **Next**.
 Use the sliders to select whether to switch the workload to the Pilot group or for all Windows 10 clients (depending on the settings you configured on the Staging page).

-7. Complete the wizard to enable co-management.
+7. To enable co-management, complete the wizard.

 <!--### Modify your co-management settings
 After you enable co-management using the wizard, you can modify your target group and change the workloads that are managed by Configuration Manager and Intune.